anqiwu/HTNBackendChallenge/README.md

 - `Skill` for the `skills` table

 ## Overview

+It is also possible to get rid of `skills_with_rating` table altogether and link the `User` entity with `Skill` entity directly using and associative entity with an extra column for each association between the `user_id` and the `skill_id`...

 The relationships between the models are:
 - In a `Company`, there can be multiple `User` (1:m)